Museum Kimchikan: From Side Dish to a Notable Attraction

 Individuals or small groups may visit Museum Kimchikan without prior reservation.

-Make your own kimchi!
-You can reserve your "experience program" with the museum so you can get your hands on those cabbages.
+At Museum Kimchikan, you can make your own kimchi!
+You can reserve an "experience program" so you can get your hands on those cabbages.
 Offered classes include (may change without notice):

 Learn how to make whole cabbage kimchi!